 Today I'm going to write about oracle PFILE and SPFILE parameters.
 Let's have some definitions first:

 - PFILE is statics text file that must be updated with a standard text editor like "notepad" or "vi".
+This file normally resides on the server and DBA's commomly refer to this file as INIT.ora file.

 - SPFILE or Server Parameter File is as persistent binary file that can only be modified with the "ALTER SYSTEM SET" command.
 Editing an SPFILE will corrupit it and you will not be able to start your database.